-Second only to Paris as the largest French-speaking city in the world, Montreal is the perfect place for French immersion programs, and is also known as an important hub for design, art, tourism, film, world affairs, and aerospace.
+Popular Subjects to Study.
+Montreal is known as an important hub for design, art, film, and international business, but French is the most popular.
 Many of French language programs allow students to study both the French language and culture.
-For example, Languages Abroad offers French immersion courses that include language classes daily in the heart of downtown Montreal.
-Cultural and social activities are built into the program to help students apply their language skills in fun, interesting real-life situations.
+Many of the courses include language classes daily in the heart of downtown Montreal with cultural and social activities built into the program to help students apply their language skills in fun, interesting real-life situations.

 Short Term vs. Summer vs. Long Term Programs.
 Some of the programs are as short as a spring break or May term or as long as a season (spring, summer, fall) or full academic year.
 Many of the programs offer flexible start dates, but if you are interested in learning to speak French or English as a second language, look into staying for a full year (homestay programs are also a good idea).